jweiland-net/events2/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 We can't create the day records for a recurring event for an unlimited time.
 This would cost too much performance and will create too much day records.
 With this setting you can reduce the generation to a specified amount of month.

-.. _extensionManager_mergeEvents:

-mergeEvents
-"""""""""""

-For a better overview in list views you can merge events with multiple performances on one day as one single event.

-This is a global setting as this affect the day generator directly and can not be set for each plugin or as TypoScript.

-Yes, there is also a mergeEvents option in TypoScript and plugin, but that option will merge all days and times of an event as one single event in list view.

-After changing this option you have to start the update task of events in scheduler again.

 .. _extensionManager_defaultCountry: